jupyterhub/repo2docker-action/CONTRIBUTING.md

 > When you specify an input to an action in a workflow file or use a default input value, GitHub creates an environment variable for the input with the name INPUT_<VARIABLE_NAME>.
 The environment variable created converts input names to uppercase letters and replaces spaces with _ characters.

+Finally, you cannot completely replicate GitHub Actions locally and it might be helpful to interactively debug Actions in the context that are created and run.
+Forking the repo and using [this debugging action](https://github.com/marketplace/actions/debugging-with-tmate) can be very useful for this purposes.

 # Resources For Getting Started With GitHub Actions

 - [Creating GitHub Actions - Official Documentation](https://docs.github.com/en/actions/creating-actions)